 - What are your research interests for a thesis or dissertation? (for M.S. and Ph.D. applicants only).

 A. This will depend on your major and the courses you have taken.
-If you have an engineering degree, you will not need additional courses.
+If you have an engineering degree, you should not need additional courses.
 Other degrees may require additional course work.

 A. If you are a domestic student there is funding available for you through ISU’s Office of Student Financial Aid; however, this funding is very limited.
 Please visit their website to learn more about your options: Office of Student Financial Aid

-If you are an international student you are not eligible for student aid because one of the requirements for admittance to ISU is verification that you have sufficient resources to support yourself financially while you are here.
+If you are an international student you are not eligible for traditional financial aid because one of the requirements for admittance to ISU is verification that you have sufficient resources to support yourself financially while you are here.

-The IMSE Department typically offers funding to top-quality PHD applicants, which means assistantships are highly competitive.
+The IMSE Department typically offers full funding in the form of an assistantship to top-quality PhD applicants, which means assistantships are highly competitive.

 A. The University’s Office of Admissions will be sending your I-20 form along with your official admissions letter and you should receive it within 6-8 weeks of acceptance

-to the program; however, if you have not submitted your financial documents to the Office of Admissions you will not be offered admission and an I-20 will not be issued to you, which could delay your arrival to campus.
+to the program.
+However, if you have not submitted your required financial documents to the Office of Admissions, you will not be offered admission and an I-20 will not be issued to you, which could delay your arrival to campus.
 To avoid this delay, please submit your financial documents in accordance with the Office of Admissions policy.
 Please visit the following link to learn more about the financial documents (and all of the other required documents) you need to submit: International Graduate Student Application Instructions